P07 - Saturn

 Galileo saw Saturn in 1610 and couldn't explain it.

-What Saturn actually governs:
+What Saturn actually governs.

 Saturn rules Capricorn and the tenth arena — the tower, the public structure, the career arc.
-He also co-rules Aquarius with Uranus, the sign that dismantles what he builds.
+He co-rules Aquarius with Uranus, the sign that dismantles what he builds.
 The tension between those two rulerships is the tension between the structure that must exist and the structure that must eventually be broken.

 Saturn takes 29.5 years to orbit the sun.

-The Saturn return: when the planet comes back to its natal position, happens around age 29 to 30 and again around 58 to 60.
-It is the transit most consistently associated with the end of youth, the assumption of real responsibility, and the moment when the structure you've been building or avoiding for three decades demands to be examined.
-What was swallowed has to come back up.
-What was bound has to be released, or acknowledged as still bound.
-The sickle that reaps is the same sickle that castrated the sky.
+The Saturn return — when the planet comes back to its natal position — happens around age 29 to 30 and again around 58 to 60.
+The transit most consistently associated with the end of youth, the assumption of real responsibility, the moment when the structure you have been building or avoiding for three decades demands to be examined.